sodadata/docs/soda/quick-start-databricks-pipeline.md

 ## Invoke Soda in Databricks notebooks

-At the [beginning](#connect-soda-cloud-to-soda-library-and-data-source) of this exercise, the Data Scientist created two notebooks in their Databricks workflow:
+At the [beginning](#connect-soda-cloud-to-soda-library-and-data-source) of this exercise, the Data Engineer created two notebooks in their Databricks workflow:
 * **Data Ingestion Checks** to run after data is ingested into the Unity catalog
 * **Input Data Check** to run after transformation, and before using the data to train the ML model